PROLOGUE: Freshman Orientation

 I roll my eyes and she tells me her number.
 I type it in and send her the photo.

 "Thanks.
-Can I have my clothes back now?" she smiles.
+Can I have my clothes back now?" she asks.

 "That sounds like a fantastic idea."

-We head back to our tree and we exchange clothes and names.
+We head back to our tree and exchange clothes and names.

 "Well, you've got my number," Bree says.
 "I guess the ball is in your court.
 Gotta run!"